Cross-Site Scripting (XSS) Can Steal Payment Info From Payment Processors

 Protect Your Customers Visiting Your Website or Application From XSS

 The best way to stop XSS attacks from having an effect while maintaining the freedom to use all of the best available web components is to prevent a rogue script from communicating results.
 Web standards give us the tool for this: HTTP’s Content Security Policy (CSP).
 CSP is like an application-level firewall.
 Developers can instruct the browser to only permit communications to a set of allowed sites.
 The application tries to connect to your site for data?
 Allowed.
-It needs to communicate with a chat provider?
+Does it need to communicate with a chat provider?
 Allowed.
 An attacker wants to send stolen data to their server?
 Blocked!

 As web application architecture has become increasingly atomized, the role of the application developer has become one of design and assembly, while leaving much of the heavy lifting to platform companies.
 Ensuring application security when application code is distributed across multiple code bases (or even companies) requires different security tools and approaches than when all code is developed in-house.
 CSP is an important new addition to the security toolbox, especially because it prevents attacks that occur in an end user’s browser where control has typically been very limited.